canlab/Neuroimaging_Pattern_Masks/Atlases_and_parcellations/2018_Iglesias_thalamic_reconstruction/README.md

 ![medial geniculate (right) task contrast](html/subnuclear_parcellation_test_2_07.png) The difference between cog and the other two tasks is reduced in the medial geniculate nucleus by using individualized parcellations.

-I also tried testing a multivariate version of this by comparing the individual regions to the group region parcel means for performance in 10-fold cross validated prediction of task.
+I also tried testing a multivariate version of this by comparing the individualized regions to the group regions' means for performance in 10-fold cross validated prediction of task.
 I got indistinguishable loss (~0.15 +/- 0.01 depending on kfold slicing, chance = 0.667) in both cases.